Somerset Area School District

 The Somerset Area School District is a public school district in Somerset County, Pennsylvania.
-The district boundaries are within Somerset Boro and the Townships of Jefferson, Lincoln and Somerset.
+The district boundaries are within Somerset Borough and the townships of Jefferson, Lincoln and Somerset.
+A small portion of Brothersvalley Township is in the district.
+It includes the Friedens census-designated place in Somerset Township.
 The district encompasses 156 sqmi and occupies five buildings.
 The district has done major renovations to the junior and senior high schools, as well as the athletic field and athletic complex.

 Schools

 There are three schools in the district:

 Extracurriculars

 The district offers a variety of clubs, activities and sports.

 Arts

 A comprehensive music program offers chorus, orchestra, and band beginning in the elementary grades.
 Annual junior high school and senior high school musicals are integral part of the entire program.
 A wide range of academic co-curricular opportunities is also available at all grade levels.